gatperdut/bg-partner/README.md

 - `exe`: the name of the executable.
 On Windows this is always `Baldur.exe`, and will likely require no change.
 On Linux it is either `BaldursGate` or `BaldursGateII`, so edit accordingly.

 - `display`: `null` to use your primary display, or a number between 0 and 1 less than your number of displays (`0` or `1` if you have two displays, for example).
 May require a bit of trial and error, though `0` most likely corresponds to your primary display.
 Run the game in whatever display you select here.

 - `ms`: refresh rate in milliseconds.

-- `accelBorderless`: shortcut to make the game's window fullscreen borderless.
+- `accelBorderless`: shortcut to make the game's window borderless and fullscreen.

 - `accelSheet`: shortcut to open the overlay when the mouse is over the selection circle of a creature.